uriel1998/ainkpolicies/kickstarter.md

 Alliteration Ink will preferentially utilize crowdfunding for raising production costs for a project.
 This is to minimize ethical conflicts and maximize the focus on creating excellent work.
 In such instances where a call for submissions occurs *after* the successful completion of a crowdfunding project, the creation of the best possible work shall be the determinant for submission acceptance.

+## Advertising

+Alliteration Ink will not use headliner names or "attached authors" to advertise a crowdfunded project without having reasonable assurances that such author's work will actually appear in the project.

 ## Call For Submission

 Calls for submission shall include the following features: